PavanRangani/docs/docs/prd/tasks/meeting-notes-tasks.md

 ## Browse Tasks of particular Meeting/Note

+- Task section will be applied everywhere from where we can add meeting/note.
+For e.g. `Meeting/Notes tab in Estate Plan` & `Meeting/Notes tab in Investments`.

 ### **Add / Edit Meeting/Notes page**

 - Shows a new section `Task` in the last of the add meeting/Notes page where users can add a task for the meeting/notes.